 - We also don’t see how these images fuel our own sense of inadequacy and inferiority.
 It’s hard to feel “good enough” when you’re constantly surrounded by people who seem like they’re doing better than you.

 Should you banish all social media from your life?

 Well, some people decide to do just that, and if that’s a solution that speaks to you, go for it!
 For many people, however, social media remains an important way to stay connected with friends, family, and colleagues.
 If you’d like to learn new ways of negotiating how you use social media in your life, keep reading!

 5 things you can do to reduce the negative impact of social media:

 Like most things, what works for you might be very different than what works for another person.
-I always say that we can’t change something we aren’t aware of, so if you haven’t considered whether, or how, you are affected by the influence of social media, start there!
+We can’t change what we aren’t aware of, so start by simply noticing the different ways you are affected by the influence of social media!
 Just sit with that and notice–without judgment–whatever comes up for you as you scroll.

 I personally love social media and enjoy the connections with people and access to information it gives me, but I also have to be mindful that exposure to certain types of posts is not helpful for me.

 How about you?
 How do you feel about social media and is it helpful or unhelpful for you?